-Project Name Estimated Start Date Total Project Cost % Funded with the Impact Fee Revenue Amount Funded with Impact Fee Revenue Other Funding Sources Utility Undergrounding Soledad Canyon Ongoing Evaluation To be Completed with Larger Segment.
-Ongoing Evaluation \$16,500,000 2% \$300,000 Facilities Fund Kansas Street To be Completed with Larger Segment. \$263,736 100% \$263,736 Park Improvements Ongoing Evaluation \$250,000 100% \$250,000 Needham Ranch Trail Ongoing Evaluation \$242,680 27% \$66,019 General Fund, OSPD
+Project Name Estimated Start Date Total Project Cost % Funded with the Impact Fee Revenue Amount Funded with Impact Fee Revenue Other Funding Sources Utility Undergrounding Ongoing Evaluation Soledad Canyon To be Completed with Larger \$16,500,000 2% \$300,000 Facilities Fund Segment.
+Ongoing Evaluation Kansas Street To be Completed with Larger \$263,736 100% \$263,736 Segment.
+Park Improvements Ongoing Evaluation \$256,255 100% \$256,255 Needham Ranch Trail Ongoing Evaluation Ongoing Evaluation Ongoing Evaluation \$130,953 General Fund, OSPD

-Statement of Street Infrastructure Fee Program Planned Expenditures and Changes in Fund Balance
+Statement of Street Infrastructure Facilities Fee Program Planned Expenditures and Changes in Fund Balance

 The purpose of the Street Infrastructure Fee is to mitigate adverse impacts due to the inadequacy of public roads and thoroughfares within the community that might otherwise occur due to new residential development.
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the proportionate impact the development will have on public roads and thoroughfares measured by the square footage of the development.

-The Street Infrastructure Fee has a balance of \$554,575.
+The Street Infrastructure Fee has a balance of \$297,623.
 The City anticipates utilizing this balance for the following projects: